A $5k$-vertex Kernel for $P_2$-packing: Introduction

-Our local search procedure is more systematic and comprehensive; it actually subsumes observations from both Wang et al.~\cite{wang-10-p2-packing} and Chen et al.~\cite{chen-12-kernel-packing-covering}.
-After the initial step very similar to \cite{prieto-06-packing-stars}, if no reducible structure has been found, we assign the extra vertices to paths in $\cal P$ such that each path receives a small number of them.
-Each path, together with assigned vertices, defines a unit.
-We put units with at least five vertices into two categories, depending on whether there is a vertex that participates in all $P_2$'s inside this unit.
+Our local search procedure is more systematic and comprehensive; it actually subsumes observations from both Wang et al.~\cite{wang-10-p2-packing} and Chen et al.~\cite{chen-19-kernel-packing-covering}.
+After the standard opening step, if we are not able to find reducible structure, we assign the extra vertices to paths in $\cal P$ such that each path receives a small number of them.
+Each path, together with the assigned vertices, defines a \textit{unit}.
+Based on their local structures, we put units with at least five vertices into two categories.
 We introduce several nontrivial exchange rules to migrate vertices from ``large" units to ``small" units.
-Their applications may lead to (1) a larger $P_2$-packing than $\cal P$, or (2) a reducible structure, whereupon we repeat the procedure with a larger number of units or a smaller graph respectively.
-After they are exhaustively applied, a unit contains at most six vertices, and the number of six-vertex units is upper bounded by the number of small units (on four or three vertices).
+Their applications may lead to (1) a larger $P_2$-packing than $\cal P$, or (2) a reducible structure, whereupon we repeat the procedure with a larger number of units or a smaller graph, respectively.
+After all of our rules have been exhaustively applied, a unit contains at most six vertices, and the number of six-vertex units is upper bounded by the number of small units with four or three vertices.
 The bound on the size of the kernel follows immediately.